pipedrive/client-php/docs/Api/OrganizationsApi.md

 );
 $user_id = 56; // int | If supplied, only organizations owned by the given user will be returned.
 However, `filter_id` takes precedence over `user_id` when both are supplied.
 $filter_id = 56; // int | The ID of the filter to use
-$first_char = 'first_char_example'; // string | If supplied, only organizations whose name starts with the specified letter will be returned (case insensitive)
+$first_char = 'first_char_example'; // string | If supplied, only organizations whose name starts with the specified letter will be returned (case-insensitive)
 $start = 0; // int | Pagination start
 $limit = 56; // int | Items shown per page
 $sort = 'sort_example'; // string | The field names and sorting mode separated by a comma (`field_name_1 ASC`, `field_name_2 DESC`).
 Only first-level field keys are supported (no nested keys).